Norm Peterson: Role

 In the Cheers episode "It's a Wonderful Wife" (season 9, episode 21), Vera tells Rebecca off-camera that Norm's real first name is Hilary, a fact relayed to the rest of the bar by Carla.
 He explains that he was named after his grandfather who "once killed a man for laughing at him."
 Cliff asks if his grandfather really killed a man for laughing at his first name and Norm replies, "Not exactly.
 He was a surgeon and he sort of botched an operation."

 When not sipping beer at Cheers, Norm satisfies his hunger at an eatery called The Hungry Heifer, whose emblem is a young cow smacking her chops.
 The customers there greet him just the same as the Cheers patrons do.
 He knows the waitresses by name, and usually orders a meal called a Feeding Frenzy, a monstrous supply of corn and beef.
 He denigrated the eatery when he first visited it in season 2, but when the place was being shut down in season 9, he insinuated it was an important place to him throughout his life and said he knew the owner since at latest his college years.
 Corrine (played by Doris Grau), who worked at Cheers occasionally as a temp waitress, was a server at The Hungry Heifer and said the waitstaff knew Norm as "the guy who comes back."

 On a lark in college, he became an ordained minister of the Church of the Living Desert after seeing an advertisement in the back of a magazine.

-In the season 1 episode The Boys in the Bar, Norm is depicted as being homophobic.

 In season 7, Sam takes a temporary bartending job in Cancún, Mexico.
 One of his patrons, Pepe, greatly resembles Norm in appearance and mannerisms.